geier/pycarddav/doc/about.rst

 --------
 (or rather: limitations)

-- *pyCardDAV* can only use one address book resource at the moment
 - *pyCardDAV* is only tested against davical, owncloud and sabredav
 - *pyCardDAV* can import the sender's address directly from mutt
 - *pyCardDAV* can backup and import to/from .vcf files